-The Republican-led House of Representatives will hold a vote next week on the temporary measure, Majority Leader Eric Cantor announced at the end of a two-day Republican work retreat outside Washington.
+The Republican-led House of Representatives will hold a vote next week on the temporary measure, Majority Leader Eric Cantor announced at the end of his party's two-day work retreat outside Washington.

-The move could help defuse a fiscal time bomb that Congress and the White House face in late February with the nation hitting its debt ceiling, looming automatic federal spending cuts, and debate over the budget.
+The move could help defuse a fiscal time bomb that Congress and the White House face in late February and early March with the nation hitting its debt ceiling, looming automatic federal spending cuts and debate over the budget.

 The three-month extension of US borrowing authority would buy time for the Senate to pass a non-binding budget, Cantor said.

-The House has passed budgets every year of Barack Obama's presidency, but the Senate has not passed one for four years.
+The House has approved budgets every year of Barack Obama's presidency, but the Senate has not passed one for four years.

-Should they fail to approve a budget by April 15, the legislation would withhold lawmakers' paychecks, he added.
+Should they fail to approve a budget by April 15, the legislation would withhold lawmakers' paychecks.

-Obama has repeatedly said he will not negotiate on extending US borrowing authority and has called on Congress to raise the limit so the government can meet its obligations.
+Obama has repeatedly stressed he will not negotiate on raising the debt ceiling and has demanded that Congress act so the government can meet its obligations.

-Some Republicans have signaled they would be willing to let the government shut down unless a debt ceiling increase was met with an equal reduction in federal spending.
+Some Republicans have signaled they would be willing to let the government shut down unless a debt limit increase was met with an equal reduction in federal spending.

-The latest move is seen by some officials as a concession and a sign of a more pragmatic approach to debt negotiations by House Republicans amid pressure over the prospect of sending the government into default.
+Friday's move is seen by some officials as a concession and a sign of a more pragmatic approach to debt talks by House Republicans amid pressure over the prospect of sending the government into default.

-Democratic Senate Majority Leader Harry Reid's office suggested he would swiftly bring the Republican measure to a vote.
+Democratic Senate leader Harry Reid's office suggested he would swiftly bring the Republican measure to a vote.